OctopusDeploy/docs/docs/shared-content/tentacle/configure-ssh-connection-worker.include.md

 If this discovery process is not successful, you will need to click **ENTER DETAILS MANUALLY**.

-5. Add a display name for the Worker (the server where you just installed the Listening Tentacle).
+5. Add a display name for the Worker.
 6. Select which [worker pools](/docs/infrastructure/workers/worker-pools.md) the Worker will be assigned to.
 7. Select the account that will be used for the Octopus Server and the SSH target to communicate.
 8. If entering the details manually, enter the **Host**, **Port** and the host's [fingerprint](#fingerprint).